-Two words that are barely spoken about anymore.
-At the 2016 Advertising Week event, there was no time at all devoted to radio ads, because they are considered "yesterday."
-They're not hip, and to be fair, have always been thought of as the red-headed stepchild of the industry.
+Radio advertising: two words that are barely spoken about anymore.
+At the 2016 Advertising Week event, there was no time at all devoted to radio ads because they are considered "yesterday."
+They're not hip, and to be fair, have always been thought of like the red-headed stepchild of the industry.

 Just like with every ad you create, you must know your target audience.
 Advertising your western gear store on a country station makes a lot of sense.
 Advertising a teen clothing store on the same station doesn't.

 Radio stations also offer programs you'll want to know more about before you buy.
-You won't want to advertise your Christian bookstore during a program that has a raunchy sense of humor.
-Not that Christians don't have a sense of humor, but be appropriate.
+You won't want to advertise your religious bookstore during a program that has a raunchy sense of humor.
+Be appropriate.

 A radio commercial needs to air multiple times before it sinks in with the listener.
 Running your commercial once a week for a month isn't going to be enough.